The cost of AI is collapsing

 - May 13, 2024

-GPT-4o ships at $5 per million tokens.
-The frontier becomes multimodal at half the price of the previous frontier.
+OpenAI launches GPT-4o at $2.50 per million input tokens and $10 per million output tokens.
+The frontier becomes multimodal at roughly half the price of the previous frontier.

 Where things stand right now